Empower Your Practice

 • Units of measurement.
 To log in laboratory results, BMI, and other such data, use the "units of measurement" tool.
 This allows you to save time finding the exact units you need.

-• Drug entry via the BNF database.
-This tool allows you to quickly and correctly prescribe drugs.
+• Drug entry via a country-specific drug database.
+This tool allows you to quickly and correctly prescribe drugs using standardised nomenclature.
 Not to mention, you can format medical prescriptions in just a few seconds!

 • Times and dates.
 Virtually all documents you'll be generating will include a time and a date.
 Use the times and dates tool for timestamping, dates of birth, appointment dates, and more, to keep your medical practice and electronic health records well-organized.